dougrosman/saic-webart-fa19/docs/lectures/session03.md

 ### Homework:

-1. Complete Net Art Presentation website to present on Wednesday 09/11
+1. Work on Net Art Presentation website to present on Monday 09/16

 ___